AztecProtocol/aztec-packages/docs/docs/developers/tutorials/token_portal/depositing_to_aztec.md

 2. We construct the “content” of the message we need to send to the recipient on Aztec.
    - The content is limited to a single field (~254 bits).
 So if the content is larger, we have to hash it and the hash can be passed along.
      - We use our utility method that creates a sha256 hash but truncates it to fit into a field
    - Since we want to mint tokens on Aztec publicly, the content here is the amount to mint and the address on Aztec who will receive the tokens.
-We also include the L1 address that can cancel the L1->L2 message.
-Adding this into the content hash makes it so that only the appropriate person can cancel the message and not just any malicious 3rd party.
-     - More on cancellers can be found in [this upcoming section](./cancelling_deposits.md)
    - We encode this message as a mint_public function call, to specify the exact intentions and parameters we want to execute on L2.
      - In reality the content can be constructed in any manner as long as the sister contract on L2 can also create it.
 But for clarity, we are constructing the content like a abi encoded function call.
      - It is good practice to include all parameters used by L2 into this content (like the amount and to) so that a malicious actor can’t change the to to themselves when consuming the message.